-Wekan, an open-source kanban board that you can run locally or at your preferred service.
-Wekan offers a lot of the same features as other Kanban apps, such as building boards, lists, swimlines, and cards, dragging and dropping between lists, assigning members, marking cards, and doing pretty much all you’d expect from a modern kanban board.
+Wekan, an open-source kanban board (Trello Alternative) that you can run locally or at your preferred service.
+Wekan offers a lot of the same features as other Kanban apps, such as building boards, lists, swimlanes, and cards, dragging and dropping between lists, assigning members, marking cards, and doing pretty much all you’d expect from a modern kanban board.

 It is the built-in rules that distinguish Wekan from most other kanban boards.
 While most other boards support email updates, Wekan allows you to set up triggers for cards, checklists, and labels when taking action.
 Wekan can then switch cards, change tags, add checklists, and send emails.

 It also supports Docker, ensuring that running on a server on most servers and desktops is reasonably straightforward.
 Ultimately, if you want yourself to run a nice kanban board, Wekan has you covered.

 Wekan is totally open and free.
 There is no monthly fee.
 However, you have the option to pay for that if you plan to use it for your organization and need Commercial Support and fixed the major bugs.